TrashGuyAnimations/TrashGuy/README.rst

 ===================  ================  =============================================================  ======================
 **Input Arguments**  **Accepts**       **Description**                                                **Default Value**
 -------------------  ----------------  -------------------------------------------------------------  ----------------------
-trash_items          String arguments  The item(s) for throwing away 1 character at a time            N/a sprite_can           String            The emoji/string to be used as the trash can                   Symbols.SPRITE_CAN sprite_left          String            The string to be used for the left-facing trash guy            Symbols.SPRITE_LEFT sprite_right         String            The string to be used for the right-facing trash guy           Symbols.SPRITE_RIGHT spacer               String            The character/string to be used for spacing the canvas         Symbols.SPACER_DEFAULT wrapper              String or         The character/string to be used for wrapping each frame        N/a
+trash_items          Tuple[str, ...]
+The item(s) for throwing away 1 character at a time            N/a
+glyph_can            String            The emoji/string to be used as the trash can                   Symbols.GLYPH_CAN glyph_left           String            The string to be used for the left-facing trash guy            Symbols.GLYPH_LEFT glyph_right          String            The string to be used for the right-facing trash guy           Symbols.GLYPH_RIGHT spacer               String            The character/string to be used for spacing the canvas         Symbols.SPACER_DEFAULT
-                     Tuple[str,str]    of the animation for use with markdown/HTML formatting If provided as a single string, each frame will be pre-pended and appended with the same character. i.e. ``wrapper="A"`` becomes ``"A{frame}A"``
-                                       If provided as a tuple of two strings, each frame will be pre-pended with the first string and appended to with the second string.
-                                       i.e. ``wrapper=("<b>", "</b>")`` becomes ``"<b>{frame}</b>"``
 ===================  ================  =============================================================  ======================

 Symbols Class